ddvk/remarkable-hacks/README.md

 systemctl start tarnish # only if you're using oxide systemctl start draft # only if you're using draft
 ```
-If you forget to do this, you'll have two xochitls running and will see lines double.
+If you forget to do this, you'll have two xochitls, and the screen will be garbled.

 ## Timezones